anarancio/nifty-wallet/docs/configuration.md

 ```

 **IMPORTANT: These parameters are only initial parameters, the wallet needs to be
-re-installed (removed and installed again) on the browser after we change this, otherwise we will not see any change at all.**
+removed and installed again on the browser if they are changed.
+No changes will be reflected without a re-installation.**